 At minimum you’ll need a couple of XLRs to connect mics to your interface and your interface to your monitors.
 You may also need jack cables to connect instruments to your interface.

-A great studio space boils down to size, noise, architecture, and acoustics.
+A great home recording studio for beginners boils down to size, noise, architecture, and acoustics.
 While there are certain things you shouldn’t compromise on – a room with loud laundry machines isn’t a great choice, for example – you may need to be flexible, and style of music will give you some leeway (e.g. you may want a rough, “bedroom studio” sound, in which case gear like pop filters may be excessive).

 Finally, invest some time into organizing your space.
 Clutter doesn’t just waste your time, but can also damage your gear if you’re constantly rifling through piles of cables or hardware.